Working for others as an independent contractor has benefits and drawbacks.

 - You can decide how much money you take out of the business.
 Of course, you have to make money first.
 But you can decide whether to put your profits back into your business or take them for your personal use.

-- If you have all the profits, you also have all of the losses.
+- If you take all of the profits, you also have to take all of the losses.
 If the business doesn't make money, you have no one to blame but yourself.

 - You don't have benefits given to employees, like health care.

 - Paying Social Security and Medicare taxes becomes your personal responsibility (it's called self-employment tax).
-These taxes aren't withheld from your paycheck (no paycheck, remember?)
+These taxes aren't withheld from your paycheck like they would be if you worked for someone else.

 If you are just starting out, you don't have to form a specific business legal type by registering with your state.
-You can just start taking in money and paying your business bills - and keeping records!
+You can just start taking in money and paying your business bills—and keeping records of your transactions.

 Some other business type options: